Hilbert Curve Projection Distance for Distribution Comparison: Conclusion

 \section{Conclusion}

 In this work, we proposed a novel metric for distribution comparison, named Hilbert curve projection (HCP) distance.
 Thanks to the locality-preserving property of the Hilbert curve projection, the HCP distance enjoys several advantages over the Wasserstein and SW distance.
 Furthermore, we develop two variants of the HCP distance using (learnable) subspace projections to mitigate the curse-of-dimensionality.
-In the future, we plan to apply these new metrics to more learning problems and extend them to Gromov-Wasserstein distance and multi-marginal optimal transport.

-Section~\ref{sec:A} includes the proof of all theorems, propositions, corollaries and remarks.
-We prove the HCP distance is a well-defined metric and it converges to its population counterpart at a rate of no more than $O(n^{-1/2d})$.
-We also prove some inequalities about IPRHCP.
-Section~\ref{sec:B} includes implementation details and more experimental results for Section 5.
-Section~\ref{sec:C} gives some additional analysis.
-We first provide an intuition on why SW distance and its invariants tend to converge slower than HCP distance.
-We then verify the robustness of PRHCP distance, illustrate the empirical sample complexity of the proposed distances, and study the effect of order $k$ in HCP distance.